bluerogue251/DBSubsetter/README.md

 Starting with a given set of rows, it respects foreign key constraints by recursively fetching the parents and (optionally) children of those rows.
-This is useful for creating local development and testing datasets, or for exporting the data belonging only to a particular group of users.
+This is useful for creating local development and testing datasets, or for exporting the data from a particular group of users.

 ## Project Goals